its-aayan555/TNSIF-CoreJava-CodeBase/XEYRON BANK TNSIF COREJAVA PROJECT/README.md

 # XEYRON BANK TNSIF (Console-Based Banking System)

 This project is a **console-based banking system** developed in Java.
-This project was created as part of a Code based Core Java study program by TNS India Foundation.
+This project was created as part of a code-based Core Java study program by TNS India Foundation.
 It simulates essential banking operations, allowing administrators and customers to interact with the system through a text-based menu.

 This project was created as part of a study program to practice: